- Location:Karnataka, South India

 Fauna at Bandipur National Park

-The park has about 70 tigers, more than three thousand Asian Elephants, leopards, Gaur, Sloth bear and Dholes.
-The park good population of barking deer, Sambhar, wild dog, hyena, Chital, wild boar, spotted deer, mongoose and four-horned antelope etc.
+The park has about 70 tigers, more than three thousand Asian Elephants, leopards, Gaur, Sloth bears, and Dholes.
+The park good population of barking deer, Sambhar, wild dogs, hyenas, Chital, wild boar, spotted deer, mongoose, and four-horned antelope, etc.